andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

 By the breath of Freyja
 </p>

+After our hike we &AElig;gir Brewpub

+Goat escape

 <h4 class="article-subheader">Cruisin'</h4>
 The next morning project leader Jill has planned a sightseeing cruise to supplement to our